 Need to borrow money from family or friends to fund that Black Friday excursion?
 Money transfer apps like Venmo and PayPal will let you do so from your phone.
 Many banks are also building their own money transfer services or teaming up with existing apps.
 One of the most popular names in this market is Zelle®.
 If you need to lend or borrow money to friends or family, you might be able to do so from your bank’s mobile app.

 In the world of modern banking, there are tons of ways in which you can access your bank account’s funds without needing to speak to a teller at a branch location.
 In this regard, ATMs, debit cards and mobile banking apps technically make bank branches fairly outdated.
 However, because Black Friday doesn’t hold federal holiday status, you may very well be able to visit your bank before you do some shopping.
 Simply remember to check with your bank ahead of time.

 - You don’t need to worry about your bank’s branches closing if your bank doesn’t have any branches.
 Online-only banks offer great desktop and mobile portals for conducting your banking business 24/7.
 Plus, these online banks tend to have much better interest rates on savings accounts and other deposits.

 - Your bank account is just one part of your financial picture.
-If you want to grow your money and be financially secure, it can help to speak with a financial advisor.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you want to grow your money and be financially secure, a financial advisor can help you create a financial plan.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.